ethersphere/bee-docs/docs/working-with-bee/cashing-out.md

 id: cashing-out
 ---

-As your Bee forwards and serves chunks to it's peers, it is rewarded in gBZZ in the form of cheques.
+As your Bee forwards and serves chunks to its peers, it is rewarded in gBZZ in the form of cheques.
 Once these cheques accumulate sufficient value, you may *cash them out* using Bee's API.
 This process transfers money from your peer's chequebooks into your own, which you can then withdrawal to your wallet to do with as you please!

 :::important
 PLEASE!
 Do not cash out your cheques too regularly!
 Once a week is more than sufficient!
 This prevents and relieves unneccesary congestion on the blockchain. 💩